freeCodeCamp/freeCodeCamp/docs/devops.md

    git push upstream
    ```

+   > [!NOTE]
-   **Note:** You will not be able to force push and if you have re-written the history in anyway these commands will error out.
-If they do, you may have done something incorrectly and you should just start over.
+   > You will not be able to force push and if you have re-written the history in anyway these commands will error out.
+   >
+   > If they do, you may have done something incorrectly and you should just start over.

 The above steps will automatically trigger a run on the build pipeline for the `production-current` branch.
 Once a build artifact is ready, it will trigger a run on the release pipeline.

+> [!TIP|label:Estimates]
-> **Estimates:** Typically the build run takes ~20-25 minutes to complete.
+> Typically the build run takes ~20-25 minutes to complete.

 **Additional Steps for Staff Action**